rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

 ### Key Questions to Answer:

-What are the top 10 metro areas in Texas by highest population in 2017?
+1. What are the top 10 metro areas in Texas by highest population in 2017?
-What is the average unemployment rate for each of the top 10 metro areas?
+2. What is the average unemployment rate for each of the top 10 metro areas?
-Which metro area has the most grow with lowest unemployment rate?
+3. Which metro area has the most grow with lowest unemployment rate?
-Which metro area had the highest unemployment rate with most population grow?
+4. Which metro area has the highest unemployment rate with most population grow?
-Which metro area has the most crime?
+5. Which metro area has the most crime?
-Which metro area has the highest construction permit and population grow?
+6. Which metro area has the highest construction permit and population grow?
-Which metro area has the negative grow on population and crime rate?
+7. Which metro area has the negative grow on population and crime rate?

 ### Breakdown of Tasks:
 Investigate and identify data sources